NPC-Studio/adam/README.md

 `run`: Builds and runs the project.

-`build`: Builds a project without running it (but will report compile errors)
+`build`: Builds a project without running it (but will report compile errors).
+This only works on Windows.

 `release`: Builds a zip of the project (only available for users with an Enterprise license)